Our Organisation Search

 Forestry and Areas of Natural Constraint

-Planting a forestry plot on a farm holding whose total eligible area is equal to or lower than the threshold (30 or 34 ha) would result in a pro-rata reduction in ANC payment.
+Planting a forest on a farm holding whose total eligible area is equal to or lower than the threshold (30 or 34 ha) would result in a pro-rata reduction in ANC payment.
 In the case of holdings above the threshold area, there may be opportunities to maximise ANC payment and also plant some land.

 Further information

 The forestry option has many benefits but it is important that farmers and landowners are fully aware of the implications in advance of informed decision making.
-For further information, contact your local forestry advisor who will be able to provide you with independent and objective advice.

 Please note: